fibo/dflow/README.md

 import { nodesCatalog } from "dflow/nodes/index.ts";

 const dflow = new DflowHost({ nodesCatalog });

+// ... load or create a graph

+await dflow.run()
 ```

 With [deno](https://deno.land/) you can then launch your script like this